Cody Stashak: San Francisco Giants

 On August 10, 2023, Stashak's contract was purchased by the San Francisco Giants organization; he was subsequently assigned to the Triple–A Sacramento River Cats.
 In five games for Sacramento, he struggled to a 12.60 ERA with four strikeouts in five innings of work.
 On November 16, Stashak was released by the Giants organization.

 On January 16, 2024, Stashak re-signed with the Giants on a minor league contract.
 In 27 games for Triple–A Sacramento, he recorded a 5.45 ERA with 44 strikeouts and 2 saves across 36 1/3 innings pitched.
 Stashak was released by the Giants organization again on August 13.

 Piratas de Campeche

 On October 30, 2024, Stashak signed a minor league contract with the Philadelphia Phillies organization.
 He was released prior to the start of the season on March 21, 2025.

 On May 9, 2025, Stashak signed with the Piratas de Campeche of the Mexican League.
 In nine appearances for Campeche, Stashak logged a 3.38 ERA with six strikeouts across eight innings of relief.

 Lancaster Stormers

 On June 6, 2025, Stashak signed with the Lancaster Stormers of the Atlantic League of Professional Baseball.
+He made 21 appearances for Lancaster, compiling a 2–0 record and 1.99 ERA with 31 strikeouts and six saves across 22 2/3 innings pitched.

+Stashak made six appearances for the Stormers in 2026, posting a 6.75 ERA with seven strikeouts across 5 1/3 innings pitched.
+On May 29, 2026, Stashak retired from professional baseball.